vinodhs1988/Fish-Species/README.md

 `https://github.com/SDWebImage/SDWebImage`
 This library provides an async image downloader with cache support.
 For convenience, we added categories for UI elements like `UIImageView`

+To run this project you need to follow these steps:
+ 1. Need to install cocopods `https://cocoapods.org`
+ 2. Then open terminal and navigate to the folder `~/Fish-Species/FishSpecies` then use command `pod install`
+ 3. After pod installation open `~/Fish-Species/FishSpecies/FishSpecies.xcworkspace` in xcode, will be able to run the project

 ### Concepts Covered
 1. MVVM
 2. SOLID principles